mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="abu-dhabi-trends.jpg" alt="Setting Twitter trends to Abu Dhabi results in mostly Arabic hashtags" max_width="352px" img_link=true fig_caption="Twitter Trending Topics for Abu Dhabi, UAE" %}

-The trends are mostly in Arabic, which I can can't read.
+The trends are mostly in Arabic, which I can't read.
 Even the English hashtag is specific to the United Arab Emirates.

 ### Mute, block, and unfollow your way to a tidy Twitter feed

 I initially joined Twitter to share my blog posts and find other interesting content relevant to my work.
 It's not how I want to consume news or political opinions, but I started following a few comedians and celebrities for fun.
 Over time, negative political rhetoric and shallow outrage inundated my feed.
 Most of the negativity was coming from celebrity accounts, so I trimmed my follow list.

-This got me partway there, and I cleared most of the remaining low-quality content by adding [muted words](https://twitter.com/settings/muted_keywords):
+Curating my follow list cleared most of the low-quality content, and I cleared the remainder by adding [muted words](https://twitter.com/settings/muted_keywords):

 {% assign fig_caption = "Use [muted words](https://twitter.com/settings/muted_keywords) to filter out current events and topics you're uninterested in engaging with on Twitter." | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="twitter-muted.jpg" alt="Twitter's trending topics" max_width="600px" img_link=true fig_caption=fig_caption %}

 Twitter evolves quickly, so this is a continuous process.
-When too much of my feed fills with uninteresting content, I review my follow list for accounts whose signal-to-noise ratio is poor, and I look for new muted words that can help me curate my feed.
+When too much of my feed fills with uninteresting content, I review my follow list for accounts whose signal-to-noise ratio is poor and look for new muted words that will improve my feed.

 ## StackOverflow / StackExchange